100 Notable alumni of

 -

 Kirk Edward Herbstreit is an American sportscaster and former college football player.
 He serves as an analyst for ESPN's College GameDay, a television program covering college football, and provides color commentary on college football games on ESPN and ABC and Thursday night NFL games on Prime Video.
 For his TV work, Herbstreit has won five Sports Emmy Awards in various categories.
-He appeared annually as a commentator in EA Sports' NCAA Football video game series, including after a ten-year hiatus.
+He appeared annually as a commentator in EA Sports' College Football video game series, including after a ten-year hiatus.

 -